 Scenarios

 The scenario file defines the general parameters of the model environment.
-It includes the number of the specific simulation, the name of all input files, the number of repetitions, the maximal numer of simulated years the dimensions of the underlying landscape, the number of different land use classes, the buffer zone width and amount of realized transition zones, the order in which the arable patches are selected to have realized buffer zones, the dispersal tries of individuals to find the best suitable patch and the scaling of the landscape.
+It includes the number of the specific simulation, the name of all input files, the number of repetitions, the maximal number of simulated years the dimensions of the underlying landscape, the number of different land use classes, the buffer zone width and amount of realized transition zones, the order in which the arable patches are selected to have realized buffer zones, the dispersal tries of individuals to find the best suitable patch and the scaling of the landscape.

 Landscape